Rajendra Arlekar: Political career

 When Manohar Parrikar was roped in as the Union Defence Minister in 2014, Arlekar was considered for the next Chief Minister but the Party chose Laxmikant Parsekar as the next Chief Minister instead.

 He is credited with making Goa Legislative Assembly paperless, the first state assembly to do so.

-In 2015 he was appointed the Minister for Environment and Forests during the reshuffling of the cabinet.
+In 2015, he was appointed the Minister for Environment and Forests during the reshuffling of the cabinet.

+Governorship

-On 6 July 2021 he was appointed Himachal Pradesh Governor when the incumbent Bandaru Dattatreya was made the governor of Haryana.
+On 6 July 2021, he was appointed Himachal Pradesh's Governor when the incumbent Bandaru Dattatreya was made the governor of Haryana.
 Arlekar thanked the Party and stated that BJP is a Party where the work of each and every member is recognized.
+He was then appointed as the 29th Governor of Bihar and on 24 December 2024 he was appointed as the 23rd Governor of Kerala.